MarkGotham/Taking-Form/README.md

 for mxlFile in ../path/to/corpus/*.mxl; do scripts/xml2table "$mxlFile" "${mxlFile%.mxl}.csv"; done
 ```

+## Corpus

+The corpus folder contains:
+- Beethoven piano sonatas: complete (103 movements)
+- More to follow

 ## Tabular Format Documentation

 Users may input rows for every measure or just the ones with annotations as they prefer: